abems123/pac-man/README.md

 Each character is read by the logic module and mapped to the corresponding entity when the level is loaded.

+The playable map is designed with an aspect ratio of approximately **16:7.2**, assuming a 16:9 window.
+The remaining vertical space is reserved for UI elements such as the score and remaining lives, ensuring consistent tile proportions in the gameplay area.

 ## Features

 ### Logic Module (`libpaclogic`)